GTBitsOfGood/juno/README.md

 ### Using Docker

 As this repository contains multiple packages, [Docker](https://www.docker.com/) is used to spin up all microservices in order with their respective dependencies.
-For more details regarding the docker process and its internal networking mechanism, take a look at the `docker-compose.yml` file.
+For more details regarding the docker process and its internal networking mechanism, take a look at the `docker-dev-compose.yml` and `Dockerfile` file.

 Most of the docker-related functionality has been abstracted away into yarn commands.